12 tips on health & safety! Take a look below at 12 days of tips on how to stay safe this Christmas.

 Be smart when putting up decorations in high up places.
 Use a stepladder or ladder and inspect it beforehand.

-Its simple…don’t drink and drive.
-If you are out and about visiting friends and family and happen to have a few drinks, leave the car there until the morning.
+In the December period, it is no myth that people like to have a few more drinks than usual when visiting family and friends.
+It’s simple…don’t drink and drive.
+If you are out and about visiting people and happen to have a few drinks, leave the car there until the morning.
 Another option is to designate a sober driver.

 When preparing your Christmas dinner make sure you think about food hygiene.
 Thoroughly wash your surfaces and utensils after cooking with raw meat.